srujans1/PicBook/README.md

 --Unified search is provided for the user for better experience.<br/>
 --User can follow other users boards or create a follow stream which follows many boards.</br>

-Please have a look at documentation under PicBook/documentation/ folder.<br/>
+<b>Please have a look at documentation under PicBook/documentation folder for details about the project.<b><br/>